excellenteasy/boilerplate-angular-component/README.md

 Beyond the original writeup of the component pattern, we can optimize even more.

 ### controllerAs
-Interally, the directive should always refer to its controller as `ctrl`.
+Internally, the directive should always refer to its controller as `ctrl`.
 This creates reusable and more maintainable code.

 ### avoid `$scope` in controller
 Avoid using `$scope` in your controllers to set values if possible.
 You can use `this.something = "value"` in controllers and refer to `ctrl.something` in your template.
 You will need to use `$scope` to access data handed to the isolate scope, though.